 However, that dream lasted for 4 months.

 Mikey told us in mid-November he couldn’t come.
 We were sad and depressed.
-It is was it is.
+It is what it is.
 There is always next year.
 We needed to do something to get out of this funk.

 Sorry for the long-winded post, but I just needed to share how my holiday season has been going so far and I think some can relate.
 I could easily come up with more than 10 tips on keeping the holiday spirit this season.
-If you would like to see a part 2 let me know.
+If you would like to see part 2 let me know.

 So here are a few tips on how to stay in a cheerful mood without ripping your hair out…